SchoolOfCode/w3_rock-paper-scissors-nass84/gameInstructions.md

 - Day 2 to Day 6 - Completed Homework up to Check Point
 - Day 7 Completed Task 1 - Game outcomes into If Statements to check logic
 - Day 8 Completed up to Task 6 - Score is announced after each round and option to quit playing
 - Day 9 Added Functions to make the code shorter.
-Started on Basic Html
+Started on Basic Html and CSS
+- Day 11 All scores now update on the page and the page refreshes on play again button.

 #### Decisions

 * Should Score be best of 3 or higher
 * Should it count down from 3 and reveal
+* Is refreshing the page best option for resetting score